cloudacademy/awsdevtools-demo/README.md

 ## CloudAcademy

-AWS Developer Services for CI/CD Demo
+This repository contains the sample source code as used and demonstrated within the CloudAcademy "AWS Developer Services for CI/CD" Learning Path:

 ![AWS Developer Services for CI/CD Screenshot](/doc/awscicdlearningpath.png)